 The new edition (and how to get it)

-In addition to a much-boosted photographic content (see example pages, left – click for a bigger version) and a much glossier approach, the new edition also features:
+In addition to a much-boosted photographic content (see example pages in this article, click for bigger versions) and a much glossier approach, the new edition also features:

-Richard talks more about this new edition in the revised interview with him.
+Richard talks more about this new edition in the revised interview with him elsewhere on this site.